Q. Why should I bother using a planning consultant?

-The only Chartered Town Planners and Chartered Surveyors operating in North Wales with Local Government experience at Chief Officer level.
-The fact that we are ‘chartered’ demonstrates that we have attained the required high professional standards and knowledge required by both the RTPI and RICS, and that we can use these specialised skills to guide you through the planning process.
+The fact that we are ‘chartered’ demonstrates that we have attained the required high professional standards and knowledge required by the RTPI, and that we can use these specialised skills to guide you through the planning process.

 Will always offer impartial advice in the best interests of the client.

 We work with all major developers, property professionals and are consultants to many major legal practices throughout North Wales.

 We are retained as local planning consultants by numerous national developers.

 Our success rate on appeals is second to none.

 Q. Is the advice I receive really important?